tylerdahl123/Wunderlust-Project/README.md

 ## Install
 ---

   If you wish to run the app without a web browser you will need to download node.js.
 If you do not wish to download node, you can simply use the inspect tool in your web browser.
 ## Contributing
 ---

- no
+ If you wish to use this code or work together feel free to reach out to me directly.
 ## Usage
 ---

- To use this project you will need to have an API key.secret from FourSquare and one from OpenWeatherApi.
+ To be able to better plan trips or flights to distance locations.
 ## Tests
 ---

- no
+ No tests were run on this project.
 ## License
 ---